saito-yuya/Bounding-the-Worst-class-error_A-Boosting-Approach/README.md

 ## Dataset
+This repository includes two artificial datasets and several real datasets.

+### Artificial dataset
+The code of `make_artificial_balanced.py`,`make_artificial_imbalanced.py` show how to create the datasets used for the artificial datasets.

+### Real datasets
 Create a ```data/``` directory and download the original data into this directory to generate imbalanced versions.
 - Imbalanced [CIFAR](https://www.cs.toronto.edu/~kriz/cifar.html).
 The original data will be downloaded and converted by `imbalancec_cifar.py`.
 - The paper also reports results on [Tiny ImageNet](http://cs231n.stanford.edu/tiny-imagenet-200.zip), [EMNIST](https://www.nist.gov/itl/products-and-services/emnist-dataset) .
 We will update the code for Tiny ImageNet & EMNIST later.